kbdharun/Java-Programs/Class/Sep_6_class/notes.md

 ### Abstract class

-- In abstract class we no need to create IIB block.
+- In abstract class, we no need to create an IIB block.

 ### Program 1: Invoking object in Outer class